WordPress-Phoenix/wordpress-options-builder-class/README.md

 WordPress options builder class is a library that helps you setup theme or plugin options that store data in the database with just a few lines of code.

-### Updated in 4.1
+### Updated in 5.0
-* Fully escaped & sanitized
-* More data storage APIs
-* Cleaned up styles
+* Updated WordPress Coding Standards
+* Improved Composer configuration
+* Added support for the [.editorconfig standard](https://editorconfig.org)
+* Rewrote encryption on the Password field type to use OpenSSL instead of mcrypt
-* Improved Media field
+* Removed the Markdown field type
-* Cruft cleanup
-* Inline docblocks
-* ... and much more!
+* Refactored library code

 Builds protected by CircleCI: [![CircleCI](https://circleci.com/gh/WordPress-Phoenix/wordpress-options-builder-class.svg?style=svg)](https://circleci.com/gh/WordPress-Phoenix/wordpress-options-builder-class)

 ## Table of Contents:
 - [Installation](#installation)
 - [Usage](#usage)

 # Installation